SPbSAT/simplifier/README.md

 ## Usage instruction

-Simplify tool provides simplification of boolean circuits provided in one of two bases: `AIG` or `BENCH`.
-To run simplification one should provide an `--input-path` and `--output` arguments, describing a path to the directory where simplified boolean circuits should be stored.
+The Simplify tool provides simplification of boolean circuits provided in one of two bases: `AIG` or `BENCH`.
+To run simplification one should provide an `--input-path` and `--output` parameters: first is a path to the directory with boolean circuits, and second is a path where simplified circuits are to be stored.
 Both input and output paths should be directories.
-Input directory should contain '*.bench' files, which are processed by tool distinctly.
+Program will take attempt to read all files in input directory as `.bench` circuits.
+Each circuit then will be processed by the tool distinctly.

-Also required basis should be specified manually using a `--basis` parameter and provide a path to the directory with databases describing small circuits on three inputs an three outputs by providing a `--databases` parameter.
-Note that databases are available at `databases/` project's root directory.
+Required basis of input circuits should be specified manually using a `--basis` parameter.
+It will serve as a hint for the tool, which will help it to choose suitable algorithm.

-Note that databases are already available in the `databases/` at the project's root and are ready to be used for a circuit simplification.
+One also should provide a path to the directory with databases containing (nearly) optimal circuits with three inputs and three outputs by providing a `--databases` parameter.
+Note that databases are available at `databases/` project's root directory, which is a default value for `--databases`.

-To store statistics on simplification process one may additionally specify a `--statistics` parameter, which is a path to location where a `*.csv` file with statistics will be stored.
-Note that resulting csv will be written using `,` delimiter, whilst `;` character may be a part of a valid value.
+To store statistics of the simplification process one may additionally specify a `--statistics` parameter, which is a path to location where a `*.csv` file with gathered statistics is to be stored.
+Note that resulting csv file will use a `,` character as a delimiter, whilst `;` character may be a valid item value.

 Example usage command: